Sidge4real/Forge1.16.5-minecraft-server/README.md

 - [Tconstruct](https://www.curseforge.com/minecraft/mc-mods/tinkers-construct)
 - [The abyss2](https://www.curseforge.com/minecraft/mc-mods/the-abyss-chapter-ii)

+Mods needs to be installed in the minecraft mod folder, otherwise it won't work!
+Locate to the mod folder of minecraft.
+This should be created after the installation of forge.
+You can go this folder by pushing 'ctrl' + 'R', type '%appdata%' and push 'enter'.
+Go into the .minecraft folder.
+Go into the 'mods'-folder or create that folder.
+Download and place all mods there.

+Creating a new map can as following: click on 'new' (left-top) and click on 'folder'.
+Name the folder 'mods'.

 ## ⚠️ Import
 Do not sell any mod or the software forge somewhere else on the internet.
 That is illegal sale and is punishable!